The Polar Bear

 WHERE TO FIND WALRUSES

-In West Greenland – where the walrus does not venture onto land – they can be seen from Sisimiut and north towards the Thule district.
+In West Greenland – where the walrus does not venture onto land – they can be seen between Sisimiut and the Thule district in the north.

 Considering that Greenland’s coastline is more than 44,000 km (27,500 miles) in length, walruses are relatively few in number.